 This cozy and comforting Turkey Stew is exactly what you need after Thanksgiving!
 Convert your leftover turkey into this simple, ready-under-25-minutes chunky stew combined with carrots, celery, tomatoes and potatoes.

-Highly recommend serving this with some crusty bread on the side, or dipping them into the stew and letting it soak up the delicious flavors of the broth…yum!
+Highly recommend serving Turkey Stew with some crusty bread on the side, or dipping them into the stew and letting it soak up the delicious flavors of the broth…yum!

-When Thanksgiving comes to a wrap, we always have so much turkey leftovers we could feed a village.
-(Anyone relate?)
+When Thanksgiving comes to a wrap, we always have so much leftover turkey we could feed a village.

 We will eat it for days with mashed potatoes, stuffing and cranberry sauce (or whatever is left), or make a whole lot of sandwiches out of it.

-Because chances are it’s cold outside and after eating heavy for Thanksgiving, soup just sounds so good.
+Besides, it’s cold outside and after eating heavy for Thanksgiving, a bowl of cozy warm soup just sounds so good.

 If you are not a soup person, here’s another one of my favorite ways to transform leftover turkey – this Turkey Salad with dried cranberries!
 Perfect in sandwiches, on salads, with crackers, or as a snack by itself.